skienzmatishun/rippreport/content/p/bcso-how-to-become-sheriff/index.md

 ---
-title: "BCSO - HOW TO BECOME SHERIFF"
+title: BCSO - HOW TO BECOME SHERIFF
 date: 2024-07-16
-thumbnail: "img/bcso-how-to-become-sheriff.jpg"
+thumbnail: img/bcso-how-to-become-sheriff.jpg
 tags:
 - Hoss Mack
 - BCSO
 - Anthony Lowery
 - McGowan
 - Murray Lawrence Jr
 categories:
 - bcso
 authors:
 - admin
+alttags: "Book cover titled How to Become Sheriff for Dummies, highlighting Fear and Intimidation included!
+FREE! referencing ar..."
 ---
 First I would like to thank all the people who have warned me of retaliation that I may receive for writing the truth about BCSO and Sheriff Mack.
 Let me assure you that I have talked with the Attorney General’s office, FBI and other federal officials.
 I not only talked with them but provided documents.
 In addition we have talked with CNN, Investigative reporters, not in Alabama, Netflix and several producers that may be interested in a documentary.